Orphanage: Tajikistan

 There are 4 orphanages in the major cities and 64 boarding schools in Tajikistan, where 8275 children are being educated.
 Those four orphanages raise 185 children up to 3 years old.
 In total there are 160 orphans.
 This small number is likely due to the popularity of adopting.

 Ukraine

-100,000 Of this number about 80 percent are described as "social orphans", because the parents are either too poor, abusive, or too addicted to drugs or alcohol to raise them.
+Before the Russian invasion of 2022, there were an estimated 100,000 orphans in Ukraine's state-run facilities.
+Of this number about 80 percent are described as "social orphans", because the parents are either financially destitute, abusive, or addicted to drugs or alcohol and thus are unable to raise them.
 Due to a lack of funding and overcrowding the conditions at these orphanages are often poor, especially for disabled children.

 Since 2012 the number of children adopted by foreigners has gradually been reducing.
-From about two thousand in 2012 to about two hundred in 2016.
+By 2016, the number of children adopted by foreigners had been reduced to around 200 from about 2,000 in 2012.
 A bit more than a thousand children were adopted by Ukrainians in 2016.
 During 2019 1,419 children were adopted.
 In 2020 2,047 children were adopted, in 1,890 cases the adoption was carried out by citizens of Ukraine.